 It’s that time again.
 Yup, your helper elf is about to parachute in to make your life (slightly) more challenging for the next few weeks.
-Get ahead of the game and prep your bag of tricks with these 38 genius ideas.
-From classic hiding spots to hilarious antics to make the whole family giggle, read on to discover the best places for your Elf on the Shelf ideas to last you the entire month.
+Get ahead of the game and prep your bag of tricks with these 40 brilliant ideas.
+From classic hiding spots to hilarious antics that’ll make the whole family giggle, read on to discover enough Elf on the Shelf ideas to last you the entire month.

 1. Dramatic rescue.
 Rescuing the family elf is always fun.
 If you’ve got train tracks, going Wild Wild West is a super easy way to keep him tied down!

 2. Spell it out.
 Do you have scrabble tiles or Bananagrams?
 Then it’s a cinch to let your elf leave a sweet message for your littles to discover the next day.

 3. Deeds worth doing.
 Since reporting good deeds to Santa is your elf’s duty, it’s the perfect opportunity to remind kids about the spirit of Christmas.
 We dig the free downloadable from Over the Big Moon.

 4. Daring dino ride.
 If you’ve got a plastic dinosaur (T-Rex preferred) then you’ve got what you need to give your elf a prehistoric ride.